 The expiry or cancellation of the license, implies the subjection to an administrative procedure of dissolution and liquidation of the company.

-Note that the following payments must never be made without first receiving proof of non-residency by one of the means referred to in the previous paragraph:
+The following payments should never be made without first having received proof of non-residency by one of the above means:

 - Interest and other capital income;